-This course begins with a study of the ancient moralists, who include Plato, Aristotle, Epicurus and Epictetus.
-We shall also discuss virtue ethics and what it implies about living the good life, psychological and ethical hedonism, and stoicism.
-Then we shall discuss the moral theories of Hobbes, Hume, Kant, Bentham, Mill and Sartre.
-Additional questions we shall consider include whether we are egoists by nature, whether morality is based on reason or emotion, whether a utilitarian or deontological approach to morality is more plausible and how existentialists differ from all the other moralists we have considered.
+This course begins with a study of the ancient moralists, including the work of Plato, Aristotle, Epicurus and Epictetus.
+We also discuss virtue ethics and what it implies about living the good life, psychological and ethical hedonism, and stoicism.
+Then we discuss the moral theories of Hobbes, Hume, Kant, Bentham, Mill and Sartre.
+Additional questions we consider include whether we are egoists by nature, whether morality is based on reason or emotion, whether a utilitarian or deontological approach to morality is more plausible and how existentialists differ from all the other moralists we have considered.

-If you have any questions or would like to talk about this course, feel free to email me at cvitrano@brooklyn.cuny.edu or stop by my office hours, which are on Mondays and Wednesdays from 12:30 - 2:30 in room 3315 Boylan hall.
+If you have any questions or would like to talk about this course, feel free to email me at cvitrano@brooklyn.cuny.edu or stop by my office hours, which are on Tuesdays and Thursdays from 12:15 - 2:15 in room 3315 Boylan.